 Flat Rate vs Hourly Rate: Which is Better to Choose?

 Whether self-employed or running a small business, billing for your client is a common process.
 But this process involves various techniques that depend on how you get your job done.
-Some of the entrepreneurs or small business owners charge their clients on an hourly basis, whereas some charge a flat rate.
-It is as per the convenience or the job requirement that decides the process of billing.
+Some entrepreneurs or small business owners charge their clients on an hourly basis, whereas some charge a flat rate.
+It is the convenience or the job requirement that decides the process of billing.

 Before discussing which is the better option to choose, let’s learn what is a flat rate and what is an hourly rate pay system!